idio-lang/DIPS/source/implementing-idio/compound-types/hash-tables.rst

 artificially.

 This leaves a problem, however, in that the (now garbage collected) key is still in the properties hash.
-We need a special hook in the GC to remove it from the properties hash at the time of collection (and, in a later cycle, collect the values previously associated with the key).
+We need some special trickery in the GC to remove it from the properties hash at the time of collection (and, in a later cycle, collect the values previously associated with the key).

 Implementation
 --------------